BrodyB/ublue-brody/README.md

 ## Credits
 - Default wallpaper by [Maciej Rebisz](https://linktr.ee/macrebisz) - [Sunrise](https://www.deviantart.com/macrebisz/art/Sunrise-667367161)
 - Some images from Descent: FreeSpace, developed by Volition, Inc. and published by Interplay Entertainment
+- Some images from PLANETES, manga written and illustrated by Makoto Yukimura, animation produced by Sunrise/Bandai Namco Filmworks
 - Uses a modified version of [Tokyo Night](https://www.gnome-look.org/p/1681470) theme by [Fausto-Korpsvart](https://github.com/Fausto-Korpsvart)